Justetete/COMP30830-SE-Group11-Dublin-Bike-Sharing-System/README.md

 - **Full-Stack Implementation:**
   - Frontend developed using HTML, CSS, and JavaScript.
   - Backend API built with Python Flask, running on an EC2 instance.
-  - Automated data scraping from EC2 to feed the RDS/local MySQL database.
+  - Automated data scraping from EC2 to feed the local MySQL database.

 ## Technology Stack